Mahesh-MSFT/perfmon-analysis/README.md

 Performance testing involves execution of multiple runs.
 These runs spans multiple days/weeks. [perfmon](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/perfmon) is a widely used tool for gathering diagnostic data during performance testing on Windows servers. perfmon captures data from a perfomance test which can be exported as `.blg` file for further analysis.
 If there are multiple teams involved in performance testing exercise then sharing these `.blg` files can enable every team member to analyze them independently.

-Perfmon File Analyzer offers **two processing options**: a standard sequential processor (`perfmon.py`) and a high-performance parallel processor (`perfmon2.py`) that provides 2-3x faster processing with advanced memory optimization and timezone-agnostic support.
+Perfmon File Analyzer offers **three processing options**: a standard sequential processor (`perfmon.py`), a high-performance parallel processor (`perfmon2.py`), and a GPU-accelerated processor (`perfmon3.py`) that provides the best performance with OpenCL GPU computing.

 ## Challenges with perfmon file analysis